jacktrusler/cheat_sheets/docs/server_info.md

 }
 ```
 Note: `/usr/local/www` is the preferred path for freeBSD to put www files.
 Linux uses `/var/www` by convention.

+### Certbot
+Certbot is really easy to use, if your websites are already correctly configured in nginx then you

+    dnf install certbot
+    dnf install python3-certbot-nginx

 ## How to start an email server